 I used preload settings for all my sites.
 Activate preload by checking the Activate Preloading, Activate sitemap-based cache preloading, and Yoast SEO XML Sitemap.
 If you are using Yoast SEO, list down the sitemap URL usually is generated as sitemap_index.xml.

 Under One-click Rocket Add-ons, activate Google Tracking so that WP Rocket will host these Google scripts locally on your server to help satisfy the PageSpeed recommendation for Leverage browser caching.

-Looking for a blazing fast WordPress hosting?
+Looking for blazing-fast WordPress hosting?
 I’m currently using Exabyte WordPress Hosting with Plesk Control Panel for one of my websites.
 I have configured it to run on Apache + NGINX server for optimal performance.
-Find out more how I configure the Plesk settings for WordPress in the next post soon.
+Find out more about how I configure the Plesk settings for WordPress in the next post soon.